Local H-Principles for Partial Holomorphic Relations: Applications

-In the smooth category, this relation is ample only in the case of immersions in which $\dim B<\dim V$.
-This is known as the Smale-Hirsch $h$--principles for immersions.
-Nevertheless, in our setting, this relation is open and ample on any totally real manifold (see \cite{ForstericSlapar}).
-Therefore, the partial holomorphic relation $\calR_{\text{Max-Rank}}(B,V)$ satisfies all the conditions of the main Theorems of this article.
-This proves the following
+In the smooth category, the analogue of this relation is ample only in the case of smooth immersions with $\dim B<\dim V$.
+This is known as the Smale-Hirsch $h$--principle for immersions.
+Nevertheless, in the holomorphic setting, this relation is a THR (see \cite{ForstericSlapar}).
+Therefore, the holomorphic partial differential relation $\calR_{\text{Max-Rank}}(B,V)$ satisfies all the hypotheses of the Theorems proven in this article.
+Hence we have